lensfun/lensfun/tools/calibration_webserver/calibration.rst

     find . -name "*.dat" -exec rm {} \;
     find . -name "*.xmp" -exec rm {} \;

-Commit yor results to the Lensfun's master branch on GitHub.
+Commit your results to the Lensfun's master branch on GitHub.
 Or, if you want feedback first, create a pull request.